 2. Review each social media profile and make sure that they are optimized

-Once you’ve finalized which platforms to use, make sure that your profile is optimized.
+Once you’ve finalized which platforms to use, ensure your profile is optimized.
 This helps your business page look more authentic.

-3. Identify the low and high point of these accounts
+3. Identify the low and high points of these accounts

-Checking the latest trends and industry updates can help you identify the strategy that would get your message across and give your posts more engagement.
+Checking the latest trends and industry updates can help you identify the strategy to get your message across and increase your posts' engagement.

 4. Check your branding

 Consistency is key.
 Do you have a unified tone and voice for your social media accounts?

 Identify if your brand wants to be conversational, informative, or comedic in both posts and interactions with the customers.